dacog/awesome-docker/README.md

 - [Dokku](https://github.com/dokku/dokku) - Docker powered mini-Heroku that helps you build and manage the lifecycle of applications (originally by [@progrium][progrium])
 - [Empire](https://github.com/remind101/empire) - A PaaS built on top of Amazon EC2 Container Service (ECS)
 - [Exoframe](https://github.com/exoframejs/exoframe) - A self-hosted tool that allows simple one-command deployments using Docker
-- [Flynn](https://github.com/flynn/flynn) - A next generation open source platform as a service
+- [Flynn](https://github.com/flynn/flynn)  :skull: - A next generation open source platform as a service
 - [Hephy Workflow](https://github.com/teamhephy/workflow) - Open source PaaS for Kubernetes that adds a developer-friendly layer to any Kubernetes cluster, making it easy to deploy and manage applications.
 Fork of [Deis Workflow](https://github.com/deis/workflow)
 - [Nanobox](https://github.com/nanobox-io/nanobox) :heavy_dollar_sign: - An application development platform that creates local environments that can then be deployed and scaled in the cloud.
 - [OpenShift][openshift] - An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment by [Red Hat](https://www.redhat.com/en)